 Look cute and sassy with a lived-in pixie cut.
-A lived-in pixie is a breeze to style but to upkeep, the cut trims will need to be done once a month.
+A lived-in pixie is a breeze to style, but for upkeep, the cut trims will need to be done once a month.
 Texturizing sheers to soften your strands will be the most effective way to get a lived-in style.
-To keep your cut looking feminine, chip into all the edges to give a soft and piecey look.
+To keep your cut looking feminine, chip into all the edges for a soft and piecey look.

-Try a dark brown disconnected messy pixie if you are an edgy girl that wants it to show on the outside.
+Try a dark brown, disconnected, messy pixie if you are an edgy girl who wants it to show on the outside.
 Ask your stylist for a lower disconnected fade.
-This means your fade won’t come up as high as your typical fade would.
+This means your fade won’t rise as high as your typical fade.
 Also, you don’t have to use clippers for the longer part of the fade.
 However, I recommend using a scissor-over-comb technique.
 This will help to blend the sides of your hair.
-Using both shears and clippers will help make your pixie cut look disconnected and messy.
+Shears and clippers will help make your pixie cut look disconnected and messy.

 A silver pixie with chunky bangs adds a nice flair to gray hair.
-Going gray doesn’t have to be boring, and to eliminate the high-maintenance coloring schedule is so freeing!
+Going gray doesn’t have to be boring, and eliminating the high-maintenance coloring schedule is so freeing!
 Research shows that women getting retouches every 3 to 4 weeks spend more yearly on color than someone getting a fancy balayage or a full head of highlights.
-Be more friendly to your pocketbook and go natural, the pixie with a cute bang still brings out a fun, flirty style with much less maintenance.
+Be more friendly to your pocketbook and go natural.
+The pixie with a cute bang still brings out a fun, flirty style with much less maintenance.

-A dark brown tousled pixie with fringe is an edgy, but flirty style.
-If you are considering a big change from long to pixie, be sure to show your stylist pictures of your goals to see if they will work well with your hair texture and face shape.
-Your hair will be cut with lots of layers and texturizing to get the tousled look.
-Ask your stylist to recommend what size curling iron will work best for your hair in case you need to add curls when styling.
-Using a curl cream and a diffuser will work well if you have a natural curl.
+A dark brown tousled pixie with fringe is an edgy but flirty style.
+If you are considering a big change from long to pixie, show your stylist pictures of your goals to see if they will work well with your hair texture and face shape.
+Your hair will be cut with layers and texturizing to get the tousled look.
+Ask your stylist to recommend what size curling iron will work best for your hair if you need to add curls.
+A curl cream and a diffuser will work well with a natural curl.
 If you have straight hair, use a texture cream and add random curls to the top portion of your head with an iron.

 Try a pixie with textured waves to kick the boldness of your hair up a notch.
 Warm-toned hair works great to compliment and warm up pale skin tones.
 Textured waves are an easy style that looks effortlessly good.
-Use a hair wax or texture putty to add separation to the waves or create a more messy texture.
+Use a hair wax or texture putty to separate the waves or create a messy texture.

 A messy brunette pixie bob haircut is the perfect length choice.
-Not too short, a pixie bob is a soft and feminine shape with style.
-Ask your stylist to leave length around the ears but add more layers than a bob.
+Not too short, a pixie bob is a soft, feminine shape with style.
+Ask your stylist to leave length around the ears, but add more layers than a bob.
 This will help you achieve a piece-y and messy shape.
 Blow-dry with your hands and some texture cream for a cute tousled finish.

 A very short textured pixie for women over 30 is a soft and edgy haircut.
 This hairstyle would work best for women with medium to thick straight hair.
-To get this hairstyle, ask your stylist for a pixie with short sides and a textured top.
+For this hairstyle, ask your stylist for a pixie with short sides and a textured top.

 If you’re considering a textured pixie bob, a straightened version with slightly lifted roots is a perfect option.
 Like any textured pixie hairstyle, they can be custom cut or styled to your needs.

-Try splitting the hair above the ear and directing the back half backward, and directing the front half-forward and down for a playful style to show off your pieces of jewelry.
+Try splitting the hair above the ear, directing the back half backward, and directing the front half forward and down for a playful style to show off your jewelry pieces.
 Twist or curl when needed for added texture.

-If you have thick and coarse hair with type 3a, 3b curl, ask your stylist to cut short at the back and sides, starting with a grade 2 blending in a grade 3 and 4.
+If you have thick and coarse hair with type 3a, 3b curl, ask your stylist to cut it short at the back and sides, starting with a grade 2 and blending in a grade 3 and 4.
 Leave the top longer so that the curl can form a 2-3-inch ringlet.
-If you want to keep a razored pixie style, you will have to visit the salon every 4 to 5 weeks.
+To keep a razored pixie style, you must visit the salon every 4 to 5 weeks.

-A longer pixie cut for women over 40 is a low-maintenance classy hairstyle that suits almost every face shape.
+A longer pixie cut for women over 40 is a low-maintenance, classy hairstyle that suits almost every face shape.
 Ask your hairstylist to leave the fringe and sides longer and slightly texturize them.
 This way, when hair is styled towards the face, it can make rounder features look more chiseled.
-You can ask your colorist for some lighter pieces, which will add more dimension and volume to the cut.
+You can ask your colorist for lighter pieces, adding more dimension and volume to the cut.

 Related: See more pixies for wavy hair.

 Rock a curly pixie with texture.
-Enhance your curly pixie styles by using a Denman brush or comb, twisting your curls towards the face in a brick lay pattern, starting at the hairline and working around the head in sections going up towards the crown.
+Enhance your curly pixie styles using a Denman brush or comb, twisting your curls towards the face in a brick-lay pattern, starting at the hairline and working around the head in sections going up towards the crown.
 Allow it to dry without touching to avoid frizz.
-Use a soothing lotion or oil to break up the curls to create added volume.
+A soothing lotion or oil breaks up the curls to create added volume.

 When looking for a texturized pixie for feminine women over 50, try one with a short textured side bang for added softness around the face.

-In case you didn’t know, styling this cut with a whipped pomade such as Schwarzkopf Oasis + Whipped Wax creates texture while still offering a dry-looking finish.
+If you didn’t know, styling this cut with a whipped pomade such as Schwarzkopf Oasis + Whipped Wax creates texture while offering a dry-looking finish.

 A tapered pixie cut with a textured top can be bold, funky, and soft simultaneously.
 Play with length around the nape; take it tight to add drama, or leave a little hair length for softness.
 Keep in mind that it is versatile!